Native Plant Rescues

 How does it work?

-After obtaining a rescue agreement with the property owner, a blog post will announce the invitation to sign up.
+After obtaining a rescue agreement with the property owner, a blog post will announce the invitation to sign up and the rescue will be placed on the chapter calendar.
 For those who sign up, the precise rescue location will be emailed to volunteers the day before.
 In addition to a liability waiver, volunteers will sign a code of conduct.
 This includes not releasing a plant rescue’s location or details, obscuring any observations made for citizen science, not returning to the rescue site, not discussing the development on social media or with the media, and back-filling holes.
 A rescue typically lasts 2-3 hours, but a volunteer can stay for as little as 30 minutes.
 For those who don’t know their plants well, we can point out species of interest and help with plant ID.

 image of a wagon